jjaswanson4/s4-hana-deployment-demo/README.md

 9. Install SAP/S4
 10. Reinsate HSR

-The automation will be driven by Red Hat Ansible Tower, with Red Hat Satellite doing the provisioning and content management.
+The automation will be driven by Red Hat Ansible Controller, with Red Hat Satellite doing the provisioning and content management.

 ## Requirements
 - An instance of Red Hat Satellite with the appropriate content for SAP systems (RHEL8.2)
-- An instance of Red Hat Ansible Tower where resources can be set up
+- An instance of Red Hat Ansible Controller where resources can be set up

 ## Definitions
 In the SAP space, we have a few different terms that need to be defined.
 Note: not all of these are universally agreed upon, replace with what your organization prefers.